alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

      What happens?
 What would you expect to happen if there were no error?
    - Any workarounds/fixes you have found.

-> :duck: We very strongly recommend "rubber ducking" this process before you contact your project facilitator or SRE administrator.
+> :duck: We very strongly recommend "rubber ducking" this process before you talk to the designated contact for your SRE.
 >
 > Either talk through to your imaginary rubber duck, or find a team member to describe the error to, as you write down the steps you have taken.
 >
 > It is amazing what saying the steps out loud can do to fix them.

-4. Send the bug report to your project facilitator (if you are attending a Turing Data Study Group) or designated SRE administrator.
+4. Send the bug report to the designated contact for your SRE.

 ## :pray: Acknowledgments